bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 Alternatively, you can download the files in a `zip` folder in this repository using the `code` drop-down menu on the top right corner.
 In this approach, you will not receive any bug fixes and updates.

+> [!NOTE]
+> Compiling the source code requires the LAPACK library from the Intel oneMKL package.
+See below for the details.

 ## Description of the finite element formulation